nikhilrstg18/folio/README.md

 export const projectsData = [
   {
     id: nanoid(),
-    img: 'project.jpg',
-    title: '',
-    info: '',
-    info2: '',
-    url: '',
-    repo: 'https://github.com/cobidev/react-simplefolio', // if no repo, the button will not show up },
+    imgs: [
       {
-    id: nanoid(),
+        imgId: nanoid(),
-    img: 'project.jpg',
+        img: 'project.webp', // recommended formats webp | use jpg for app to run in safari
+        caption: '', // if no caption, the caption will not show up
+        interval: 1000, // interval for bootstrap carousal },
+      ...
+    ],
     title: '',
     info: '',
     info2: '',
     url: '',
-    repo: 'https://github.com/cobidev/react-simplefolio', // if no repo, the button will not show up },
+    repo: 'https://github.com/nikhilrstg18/folio', // if no repo, the button will not show up },
   ...
 ];